 2. Natural elements

-Rattan, cane and woven materials will continue to dominate, especially in furniture and lighting design.
-These raw-looking natural designs will be paired with crisp white interiors.
+Rattan, cane and woven materials continue to dominate, especially in furniture and lighting design.
+These raw-looking natural designs are paired with crisp white interiors.

 3. Rendering interior walls

-Rustic wall treatments, similar to what you would find in the Greek islands or externally like on a Spanish revival style home will become increasingly popular.
-Think white or beige as the colour of choice, but this will be applied inside in main living areas and bathrooms.
+Rustic wall treatments, similar to what you would find in the Greek islands or externally like on a Spanish revival style home are becoming increasingly popular.
+Think white or beige as the colour of choice, but this is applied inside in main living areas and bathrooms.

 4. Curves and arches

-These will be very popular, especially in furniture and joinery design.
+These are very popular, especially in furniture and joinery design.
 New build homes will have arched doorways and windows as key design features.

 5. Recycled timber beams

-These will be big, I see these being integrated in ceiling design to create the look of a rustic warehouse or farmhouse style but paired with modern colours and joinery.
-They will also feature in external architectural elements such as pergolas or outdoor breezeways.
+I see these being integrated in ceiling design to create the look of a rustic warehouse or farmhouse style but paired with modern colours and joinery.
+They also feature in external architectural elements such as pergolas or outdoor breezeways.